Twisted S-Duality: Topological Strings and BCOV Theory

 \subsubsection{Boundary States and Fields Sourced by D-branes}

-Just as in the physical string theory, branes in the topological string theory also source certain closed string fields.
-Mathematically, fixing a D-brane should yield an element of the space of closed string states.
+Just as in the physical string theory, branes in the topological string theory also source certain closed string fields that interact with the closed string sector.
+Mathematically, this means that fixing a D-brane should yield an element of the space of closed string states.
 Here, we will derive a procedure for computing such an element by examining some constraints on couplings between open and closed string field theories that are forced upon us from TQFT axiomatics.

 Consider a mixed A-B topological string theory on $M\times X$ with category of D-branes $\mc{C}$ and fix a D-brane $\mc{F}\in\mc{C}$.
-To first order, a coupling between the D-brane gauge theory of $\mc F$ and the closed string field theory is given by a pairing
+To first order, a coupling between the D-brane gauge theory of $\mc F$ and the closed string field theory is given by a pairing We may equivalently view this as an $S^1$-invariant map and using the identification between Hochschild chains and Hochschild cochains afforded by the Calabi--Yau structure of $\mc C$, we have a map